SAF Military Police Command: SAF Detention Barracks

 The SAF Military Police Command operates the SAF Detention Barracks, currently the only military prison in Singapore.

 Special Investigation Branch (SIB)

 The Special Investigation Branch (SIB) carries out criminal investigations in the SAF and MINDEF for military-related offences, including drug offences, white-collar crimes and cybercrimes.

 Training

 The Island Defence Training Institute (IDTI) conducts training for both active and reservist Military Police personnel and Security Troopers.
 The Security and Policing Leadership School (SPLS), one of four schools in IDTI, conducts a 13-week training course for Military Police specialist (non-commissioned officer) cadets.

-Uniforms

-SAF Military Police wear different uniforms for specific duties or occasions.
-Their Number 3 uniform consists of a olive drab uniform shirt, olive drab pants, a pair of combat boots, a white stable belt, a white lanyard with a whistle, and a white helmet with the letters "MP" in red, or a dark blue beret.
-They also wear the pixelised camouflage Number 4 uniform with a black leather brassard on the right arm bearing the letters "MP" in orange.
-Security Troopers wear the Number 4 uniform with a brassard bearing the words "Security Trooper".
-They wear the Number 1 uniform at parades or ceremonial functions such as mounting a guard of honour.
-The SAF Military Police has a cap badge design featuring the Coat of Arms of Singapore and laurels similar to those on the Singapore Armed Forces crest, and a ribbon design bearing the words "SAF Military Police" similar to that on the Singapore Police Force crest.

-Equipment

-The SAF Military Police use a variety of firearms for use in both active duty and ceremonial functions.
-They are also equipped with truncheons for self-defence, as well as handcuffs and cable ties to restrain suspects.